davidrunger/guard-espect/README.md

 ## Guardfile

-Guard::RSpec can be adapted to all kinds of projects, some examples:
+Guard::Espect can be adapted to all kinds of projects, some examples:

 ### Standard RubyGem project